 Possible side effects

-Resistance may depend on each grass’ resistance level.
+Resistance may depend on each grass’s resistance level.
 In some cases, even low concentrations can kill various plants.

 According to the Michigan State University:

 “Phytotoxicity is even more problematic on foliage, where even a 1 percent SBC solution can cause severe foliar damage, including interveinal chlorosis.” -- Michigan State University